NikSteel/niksteel.github.io/work/proj-4.md

 ![The unassembled kit.](assets/img/work/proj-4/kit.jpg)

-The [ErgoDox](http://ergodox.org/) is an ergonomic keyboard designed by a community of mechanical keyboard enthusiasts and made easy to purchase as a DIY kit by [Massdrop](https://www.massdrop.com/home).
+The [ErgoDox](http://ergodox.org/) is an ergonomic keyboard designed by a community of mechanical keyboard enthusiasts and sold as a DIY kit by [Massdrop](https://www.massdrop.com/home).
 I purchased the DIY kit and assembled my ErgoDox keyboard from basic components.

 ![Partially assembled](assets/img/work/proj-4/half.jpg)